 The following management's discussion and analysis should be read in conjunction with the unaudited consolidated financial statements included in this report and with the Company's historical consolidated financial statements and the related notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2012 (the "2012 Annual Report").
 The management's discussion and analysis contains forward-looking statements within the meaning of the safe harbor provisions under Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1034, as amended.
-These statements include statements made regarding our commercialization strategy, future operations, capital requirements and other statements on our strategy, financial position, plans, and market trends. .
-In some cases, you can identify forward-looking statements by terms such as "believe," "plan," "intend," "anticipate," "estimate," "expect" and the like.
-These forward-looking statements are subject to risks and uncertainties that could cause actual results or events to differ materially from those expressed or implied by the forward-looking statements in this quarterly report, including factors such as the Company's ability to execute its strategy, regulatory approval of the Company's products, market acceptance of the Company's products, to retain or management and other key personnel and other factors detailed under "Risk Factors" in Item 1A of the Company's 2012 Annual Report.
-The Company does not undertake any obligation to update forward-looking statements or circumstances occurring after the date of this quarterly report.
+These statements include statements made regarding our commercialization strategy, future operations, capital requirements and other statements on our strategy, financial position, plans, and market trends.
+In some cases, you can identify forward-looking statements by terms such as "believe," "plan," "intend," "anticipate," "target," "estimate," "expect" and the like.
+These forward-looking statements are subject to risks and uncertainties that could cause actual results or events to differ materially from those expressed or implied by the forward-looking statements in this quarterly report, including factors such as the Company's ability to retain management and other key personnel and other factors detailed under "Risk Factors" in Item 1A of the Company's 2012 Annual Report.
+The Company does not undertake any obligation to update forward-looking statements to reflect events or circumstances occurring after the date of this quarterly report.